+Acknowledgments.
 Drs.
-Keith Brewster, Jidong Gao, and William Martin are thanked for helpful discussions.
-The authors would like to thank Drs.
+Keith Brewster, Jidong Gao, and William Martin are thanked for their helpful discussions.
+The authors thank Drs.
 Manuel Pondeca and Wan-Shu Wu for valuable comments on the initial manuscript.
 We also thank Dr. Ross Hoffman and an anonymous reviewer for their thoughtful comments and suggestions.
-This work was mainly supported by NSF grants ATM-0129892 and ATM-0530814.
-Xue was also supported by NSF grants ATM-0331756, ATM-0331594, EEC-0313747, a DOT-FAA grant via DOC-NOAA NA17RJ1227, and by "Outstanding Overseas Scholars" awards from Chinese Natural Science Foundation (No. 40028504) and from Chinese Academy of Sciences (No. 2004-2-7).
+This work was mainly supported by National Science Foundation Grants ATM-0129892 and ATM-0530814.
+Xue was also supported by NSF Grants ATM-0331756, ATM-0331594, EEC-0313747, a DOT-FAA Grant via DOC-NOAA NA17RJ1227, and by "Outstanding Overseas Scholars" awards from Chinese Natural Science Foundation (No. 40028504) and from Chinese Academy of Sciences (No. 2004-2-7).
 Supercomputers at OSCER, University of Oklahoma, were used for most of the experiments.